Frequently Asked Questions (FAQs)

 How do I know how many months of Pre-sessional I should take?

-- You need to submit your IELTS (or TOEFL) score to your department.
+- You need to submit your IELTS score to your department.
 If you were not able to achieve the required score, your department will determine whether Pre-sessional is an acceptable alternative AND how many months of Pre-sessional to take.
 While the English Language Centre can advise the department, the decision rests with the department, so you need to contact them.

 - An increasing number of students with fully unconditional offers are also now choosing to take a Pre-sessional programme to improve their academic literacy skills in English.
 In this case, we recommend one month if you are looking for some extra time to adjust to living in Durham and you hope to get a general idea of what the expectations are in an English university in terms of essay writing, research, etc.